 In sorting out various problems I had along the way I also found it useful to install the command line version of php (php7-cli.tcz).
 With it in place the command php -i provides a wealth of information about the installation and let me track down things like misnamed directories.

 We get Wordpress from the Wordpress site as a zip file and then unzip it into the document root for rose.

 tc@mirror:/tmp$ wget -O latest.zip https://wordpress.org/latest.zip Connecting to wordpress.org (126.96.36.199:443) latest.zip 100% |**************************************| 10162k 0:00:00 ETA tc@mirror:/tmp$ su rose Password: rose@mirror:/tmp$ cd /home/rose/public_html/ rose@mirror:~/public_html$ unzip /tmp/latest.zip rose@mirror:~/public_html$

 This unzips into a directory called wordpress which adds an unnecessary directory to the path.
 I suggest you move things up one level:

 rose@mirror:~/public_html$ mv wordpress/* . rose@mirror:~/public_html$ rmdir wordpress

 php uses a .ini file which needs to be in place.
-We start by copying the example provided to /opt/conf where we keeping all the conf/ini files.
+I start by copying the example provided to /opt/conf where I keep all the conf/ini files.

 tc@mirror:~$ cp /usr/local/etc/php7/php.ini-sample /opt/conf